Alexander-Kahanek/Rubbish_Clustering/README.md

 # Startup Grind Data Set

-Data files are not included due to company privacy, please contact to get a hold of the csv files.
+Data files are not included due to company privacy, please contact to get a copy of the csv files.

 # clean_script.R - done by: alexander kahanek